SnowflurrySDK/Snowflurry.jl/docs/src/development.md

 ## Running tests

-First open a julia REPL in the current project
+First open a Julia REPL in the current project

 ```bash
 julia --project=.